q-0q/website/public/markdown/ornament.md

 The player controller for *Ornament* was the first state machine pattern I ever built, and it paved the way for [Melody Temple](/games?item=Melody%20Temple)'s Godot state machine, and eventually the [Wasp](/code?item=Wasp) library.
 Each player State is a Node within the Godot scene tree, which are parented to a controller Node that acted as the actual "machine".

-In this way the player state machine is natively integrated with the engine's object system, unlike Wasp machines used in my Unity projects which are represented entirely within code.
+In this way, the player state machine is natively integrated with the engine's object system, unlike Wasp machines used in my Unity projects which are represented entirely within code.
 This Node-based approach provides some advantages, such as being able to export state parameters to a GUI.

 ### Tilemaps